Best Commercial Dump Truck Insurance Companies (2026 Guide)

 Founded in 1937, Progressive is regarded as one of the best commercial trucking insurance companies today.
 In 2020, they wrote the highest number of insurance policies in the U.S. Due to its financial strength ratings and strong reputation, Progressive is a reliable commercial trucking insurance provider.

-• Various discounts for businesses that are 3+ years old
+• Discounts for businesses that are more than three years old

 • Smart-Haul program for drivers who use ELDs